hande-qmc/hande/documentation/users_guide/hubbard.rst

 **restart** [*id*]
     Optional integer.

-    Restart an FCIQMC calculation using a previous restart file, restart.x, where x is a non-negative integer.
-If *id* is given, then the file restart.id is used, otherwise x is chosen to be the largest integer such that restart.x exists and restart.x+1 does not.
+    Restart an FCIQMC calculation using a previous restart file, HANDE.RS.x.py, where x is a non-negative integer and y is the processor rank.
+If *id* is given, x is set to *id*; otherwise x is chosen to be the largest integer such that HANDE.RS.x.py exists and HANDE.RS.x+1.py does not.

     The restart file does not contain system information such as the U and T parameter, lattice vectors, number of electrons or if the walker